/csg/ Guide

 - X450 - Classic-style brass pen.
 Snap cap, F or M nib.

-Ugreen, Choetech, Baseus are some of the more popular brands.
+Ugreen, Choetech, Baseus and Xiaomi are some of the more popular brands.
+All of these you can trust.
+Also popular, but a little less established are Essager and Toocki.

 Baseus has been getting more expensive, there are some brands like Essager that rebrand some Baseus products and sell them cheaper, try looking for those when buying Baseus chargers, you might find the exact same product for cheaper under different branding